Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 (Code 1992, § 130.35; Ord.
 No. 2-1994, 2-14-1994)

-Any person who violates the provisions of section 20-67 shall be deemed guilty of a misdemeanor and, upon conviction thereof, shall be fined not less than $10.00 nor more than $50.00 for each offense.
+Any person who violates any provision of this article shall be deemed guilty of a misdemeanor and, upon conviction thereof, shall be fined not less than $100.00 nor more than $1,000.00 for each offense.

 Cabot City Hall